De 1997 a 2007

 De 1997 a 2007 (Portuguese for "From 1997 to 2007") is a double-disc compilation album by Brazilian alternative rock band Charlie Brown Jr., released in 2008 through EMI in the wake of the 11th anniversary of the band's debut, Transpiração Contínua Prolongada.
 It contains a selection of their greatest hits, ranging from Transpiração Contínua Prolongada (1997) to their most recent release at the time, Ritmo, Ritual e Responsa (2007).

-Following the death of vocalist Chorão in March 2013, the compilation had a significative posthumous boost on sales; according to the iTunes Store, it was the second most purchased album of the month.
+Following the death of vocalist Chorão in March 2013, the compilation had a significant posthumous boost on sales; according to the iTunes Store, it was the second most purchased album of the month.

 Critical reception

 Anderson Nascimento of Galeria Musical gave the compilation a positive rating of 3 out of 5 stars, calling it a "standard compilation recommended strictly for completionists".